JanKolo04/task-table/README.md

 - [x] create database for user
 - [ ] create database for tasks
 - [ ] better design for profile page
+- [ ] if inputs texts is empty adding to table has been blocked